-If you are looking for a project to raise the profile of your environmental group as well as awareness of the the need to tackle climate change and biodiversity loss, collaborating with the Shady Lanes Projects to plant nature strips in your area is a easy, public, and most of all doable, project for changemakers.
+If you are looking for a project to raise the profile of your group as well as raise awareness of the the need to tackle climate change and biodiversity loss, the Shady Lanes Project model of planting nature strips in your area is a easy, public, and most of all doable, project for changemakers.

 It works on several levels

-- you have an shared activity that group members can do even during COVID lockdowns and isolation
+- you have an shared activity that group members can do regardless of COVID lockdowns and isolation

-- members plant their own nature strip gardens to send a public statement that they care about nature and start conversations in their neighbourhood
+- members plant their own nature strip gardens to make a public statement that they care about nature and start conversations in their neighbourhood

-- posting a nature strip listing (like this) on the Shady Lanes website promotes to a wider audience and builds momentum and pathways to collaborations with other groups
+- posting their nature strip stories (like this) on the Shady Lanes website and shareable on social media reaches a wider audience and builds momentum and pathways to collaborations with other groups

 - Gardens must comply with the local council guidelines.